-The student through the master's thesis or equivalent must demonstrate an introduction to research.
-All doctoral degree candidates must submit a dissertation, with the exception of the Doctor of Musical Arts in Solo Performance, which requires three recitals and a research paper.
+The master's thesis or equivalent is an introduction to research writing.
+All doctoral degree candidates must submit a dissertation, with the exception of the Doctor of Musical Arts with concentrations in choral music and solo performance, which requires three recitals and a research paper.
 The Doctor of Philosophy dissertation should be a valuable educational experience that demonstrates the candidate's mastery of research methods, theory, and tools of the discipline.
 The dissertation should demonstrate the candidate's ability to address a major intellectual problem and to propose meaningful questions and hypotheses.
 It should be a contribution to knowledge that is worthy of publication by an established press as a book or monograph or as one or more articles in a reputable journal.